moliver28/research-handbook/content/handbook/it/data-team/platform/tableau/tableau-developer-guide/_index.md

 ### Workbook Synchronization

 Each workbook with views that are meant to be embedded in the public handbook must be tagged with the `Public` tag.
 This will ensure that the workbook, and their datasources are copied to the public GitLab Tableau site.
 Only Creators and Explorers who can access the workbook can tag the workbook, see the Tableau [documentation](https://help.tableau.com/current/pro/desktop/en-us/tags.htm#add-tags) for more information.
-The individual tagging must understand if the data should be shared publicly and if there is any question please work with the BI team to check and apply the tag.
+The individual tagging must it/data-team/stand if the data should be shared publicly and if there is any question please work with the BI team to check and apply the tag.
 Removing this tag from a workbook will delete the workbook from the public GitLab Tableau site, this will cause handbook pages trying to load a view from that workbook to display an error.
 It should be noted that it can currently take up to 48 hours for the synchronized workbook to show up in the list of [views available for embedding](/handbook/business-technology/data-team/platform/tableau/embed-demo/#views-availble-for-public-embedding).

 ### Workbook Naming Convention